 Care for Animals

 The Ingalls family loved animals – Laura, especially.
 She loved her beloved dog, Jack, and the Little House on the Prairie books contain a great many charming tales of her fondness for Jack.
-But her love for animals did not stop there, she loved all animals.
-In season 3, episode 8, entitled Fred, she decides that her family needs a goat.
+In season 3, episode 8 of the TV series, entitled Fred, Laura decides that her family needs a goat.
 No one can forget the love Laura had for her horse Bunny, either.
 And although she was a family pet, she was also a fundamental part of the family being able to travel from place to place.
 Many of the animals the Ingalls cared for also provided them with nourishment, such as milk and beef.
 Today, many people still raise their own animals and livestock to provide food and other essentials for their families.

 Sew Your Clothes

 Ma made all of the clothes for the family.
 She lovingly stitched each piece by hand.
-We are a culture of consumerism nowadays, and we can learn a great deal about simplicity from this one act of the Ingalls family.
+We are a culture of consumerism nowadays, and can learn a great deal about simplicity from this one act of the Ingalls family.
 The Ingalls family was self-reliant and made do with what they had on hand, mended clothing, and repurposed scraps into useful things like quilts.
 Nothing was wasted.
-If you want to try your hand at sewing like Ma, but don’t have scraps to use, you can find beautiful fabrics from the Andover Fabrics Little House on the Prairie® collection.
+If you want to try your hand at sewing as Ma did, but don’t have scraps to use, you can find beautiful fabrics from the Andover Fabrics Little House on the Prairie® collection.

 Go Fishing for Supper